autresphere/ASMediaFocusManager/Readme.md

 ## ASMediaFocusManager
-ASMediaFocusManager gives the ability to focus on any image by a simple tap.
-The image is automatically animated to a focused fullscreen image view.
+ASMediaFocusManager gives the ability to focus on any thumbnail image by a simple tap.
+The thumbnail image is automatically animated to a focused fullscreen image view.
 Another tap on the focused view shrinks the image back to its initial position.

+Each of the thumbnail image views may have their own transform, the focus and defocus animations take care of any initial transform.

 Works on iPhone and iPad.